AHMEDELZARIA/lab-result-extraction/README.md

-# Medsender Challenge - Lab Result Extraction
+# Lab Result Extraction

 ## Problem Statement

-Medsender processes millions of medical documents monthly, making it challenging to extract relevant information due to:

-1. The vast quantity of documents.
-2. The variety of formats and layouts.

-For this challenge, I focus on **lab results** and aim to extract the following fields:
+The healthcare industry processes millions of medical documents, often containing critical information in a variety of formats and layouts.
+This project focuses on extracting structured information from **lab result documents**, addressing challenges such as diverse document layouts and unstructured data.

+### Key Objectives

+- Extract the following fields from lab results:
-- Patient Name
+    1. Patient Name
-- Patient Date of Birth (DOB)
+    2. Patient Date of Birth (DOB)
-- Patient Address
+    3. Patient Address
-- Patient Gender
+    4. Patient Gender
-- Ordering Physician Name
+    5. Ordering Physician Name

-### Task Requirements

-- Create an endpoint to:
-    1. Accept a lab result document (PDF).
-    2. Extract the specified fields.
-    3. Return a structured JSON response.
-- Ensure the solution is:
+- Ensure the product is:
     - **Robust**: Handle edge cases like malformed files, missing fields, etc.
     - **Maintainable**: Production-level documentation, error handling, and modularity.
     - **Portable**: Dockerized for easy deployment.